 Foods rich in fibre help your liver work at its best.
 Oatmeal is high in fibre and eating it for breakfast each day can help you lose weight, too.

 Studies show that broccoli can protect you from non-alcoholic fatty liver disease.
-It’s an ideal side or a meal unto itself – delicious roasted with garlic, toasted almonds and a splash of balsamic vinegar.
+It’s an ideal side or a meal in itself – delicious roasted with garlic, toasted almonds and a splash of balsamic vinegar.

 Your favourite heart starter also helps your liver.
 Some studies show that drinking two to three cups a day can protect your liver from damage caused by too much alcohol or an unhealthy diet.
 It may lower your risk of liver cancer.